Midnight Robber: Cultural references

 Midnight Robber (named after a Trinidadian traditional Carnival/Mas character) incorporates a number of characters and stories from Caribbean and Yoruba culture, including Anansi, Dry Bone, Papa Bois, Duppy, Obeah, J'Ouvert (from Trinidad Carnival), Tamosi (Kabo Tano), douens, and Eshu.

 The planet on which Tan-Tan (Trinidad Carnival Character) is born is called Toussaint, after the Haitian revolutionary hero Toussaint L'Ouverture.
 The municipality where Tan-Tan's father is mayor is called Cockpit County, after a region in Jamaica.
 There is a statue of Mami Wata in the middle of the town.
 A local group of pedicab runners calls itself the Sou-Sou Collective, a reference to a West-African-specific form of credit union or collaborative.
 A nearby quarry is named Shak-Shak Bay.
 The company that landed the settlers on Toussaint is called the Marryshow Corporation, after T.A.
 Marryshow.
 The book also references Jonkanoo Week celebrations.

 The planet Toussaint is regulated by the A.I intelligence called the Grande Nanotech Sentient Interface, which the locals nickname Granny Nanny, a reference to Nanny of the Maroons, a leader in the early 18th century guerrilla wars now known as the First Maroon War.

 The planet to which the main characters are exiled is called New Half-Way Tree, a reference to the Half Way Tree neighbourhood of Kingston, Jamaica.
 Settlements include Sweet Pone, named after a sweet potato dessert, and Chigger Bite.
 One of the native creatures has been named the "manicou rat" by settlers, which is a Caribbean term for an opossum.

-Tan-Tan befriends a douen whose name is "Chichibud", a reference to a mento song by Max Romeo.
+Tan-Tan befriends a douen whose name is "Chichibud", a reference to the Jamaican folk song.
 Chichibud's partner is named Benta.
 In the end, Tan-Tan names her child Tubman, after Harriet Tubman.